Using Baking Soda for Hair Washing

 - Pour this mixture over the top of your head.
 You don't have to worry about your ends, if you have long hair (as I do), because if you use enough liquid, it runs down your hair.

 - Proceed as you would if you were using shampoo, working it through your hair and rubbing it in.

 - Rinse with warm water.
 Because there is no soap and bubbles to rinse out, rinsing is a snap.
 (I use two jugs of water.)

-- If you want to give an area extra attention, simply sprinkle on some baking soda and scrub your hair.
+- If you want to give an area extra attention, simply sprinkle on some baking soda and scrub.